Anguirus: Shōwa period (1955–1974)

 According to this version of the film, they ruled the Earth at one time, then disappeared suddenly.
 From an unnamed textbook in the movie, a scientist reads that the angilosaurs may return from hibernation due to radioactive fallout.
 Anguirus is also said to have "brains in several parts of his body, including the head, abdomen, and the chest".
 Throughout both versions of the film, Anguirus battles Godzilla on several occasions until the latter eventually kills him.

-During the making of Gigantis, the Fire Monster, as part of dubbing Godzilla Raids Again, Anguirus' roar was used to largely replace Godzilla's roar.